Why hire a professional birth photographer?

 How much does birth photography cost?

-My base package is $2699 with the option to add on other products such as beautiful linen albums, wood memory boxes with prints or wall art.
+I offer 3 Birth Story packages starting at $2399.
+You also have the option to add on other products such as announcements, beautiful linen albums, wood memory boxes with prints or wall art.

 Do you offer payment plans?

 Yes!
-I require a $899 retainer due at the signing of our birth photography agreement.
+I require a 50% retainer due at the signing of our birth photography agreement.
 This is usually taken care of at our consultation or within a few days after the consultation via online invoice.
-This covers my on-call fee.
-If you know that you would like the complete digital package and/or other products at this time we can set up a payment plan so you can space the full amount out over time.
+We can set up a payment plan so you can space the full amount out over time.
 Final amount will be due by 36 weeks of pregnancy.

 How far will you travel to photograph a birth?